 Sure, the Willamette Valley is for wine — it was once named the Wine Region of the Year by Wine Enthusiast.
 But the Willamette Valley is also home to snowy mountain peaks, fine art, rich heritage and a delicious culinary scene.
 And the Willamette National Forest is providing the 2018 Capitol Christmas Tree.
 So why not pair your pinot noir tasting with an outdoor adventure too?
 Here are some ideas to help you plan a wintercation in Oregon wine country.

 Wine, wildlife and waterfalls

 The Willamette Valley’s moderate climate makes it a winter haven for nature lovers.
 At Baskett Slough National Wildlife Refuge west of Salem, it’s the ideal season for viewing dusky Canada geese or beautiful Bald Eagles.
 South of Salem, the 2,796-acre Ankeny National Wildlife Refuge offers excellent observation areas and interpretive exhibits.
 Neighboring Ankeny Vineyard beckons with great wine and wood-fired oven pizza.
-Visitors to McDowell Creek Park in Linn County’s Cascade foothills can hike through a rainforest and see spectacular waterfalls, then sip wine in front of the fireplace at nearby Marks Ridge Winery.
+Visitors to McDowell Creek Park in Linn County’s Cascade foothills can hike through a rainforest and see spectacular waterfalls, then sip wine in front of the outdoor fireplace at nearby Springhill Cellars Winery.